-Keep the people around you your favourites.
-Those who accept what you are doing and wish for you to find meaning in what you do.
+TIP!
+Keep the people around you your favourites – those who accept what you’re doing and wish that you find meaning in what you do.
 Take the time to nurture those relationships.

-I have been lucky to have some amazing people in my life and have met some beautiful souls throughout my journey.
-I’m also thankful for the experiences I have had, for without them, I wouldn’t have learned.
+I have been very lucky to have some beautiful souls in my life and have met some interesting people throughout my journey.
+Grateful for the experiences I have had, for without them, lessons would not have been learnt.

-So here, I’d like to divide my bio into categorized stories.
-These experiences have helped me grow as an instructor, as a coach, as a teacher, as a businesswoman, as a presenter, as a performer, and as a practitioner.
+So here, I’d like to divide this “About Me” section into categorized stories.
+These experiences have helped me grow as an instructor, as a coach, as a teacher, as a businesswoman, as a presenter, as a performer, as a practitioner and as a friend.

 ~ SPORTS BACKGROUND ~